ivf-infertility.com home

 Countries such as UK, Sweden, Denmark and Norway have passed new legislation abolishing the anonymity of gamete donors (egg, sperm and embryo donors).

-Treating single women is allowed in some countries but not in others such as Sweden and Denmark.
+Treating single women is allowed in some countries such as UK, France, Russia but not in others such as Sweden and Denmark.
 Even in the same countries such as Australia, some estate will allow single women to be treated while others do not.

 Mixing eggs, sperm or embryos from more than one person